jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ## Block user Agents

-List of User agents can be found at: https://github.com/jkerai1/SoftwareCertificates/blob/main/Bulk-IOC-CSVs/MDA/BannedUserAgentsList.txt
+List of keywords from unusual User agents can be found at: https://github.com/jkerai1/SoftwareCertificates/blob/main/Bulk-IOC-CSVs/MDA/BannedUserAgentsList.txt

 __Note about user agents:__  Spaces have been included in some user agents to future proof any overlapping strings.